Come and explore your five senses the Japanese way!

 It is now time to stimulate our audience’s hearing senses with some rock music!
 For the closing event of the day JACCU has planned a unique Japanese rock performance, and invited the amazing singer-songwriter Yutaro Ogida directly from Japan who will delight the audience with a solo acoustic performance.

-Guitarist, vocalist and composer, Yutaro Ogida was born in Tokyo in 1970.
-He had a very international upbringing, as he lived and studied both in New York and in London, where he started playing guitar.
-When he moved back to Japan in the 1990’s he joined different bands and played together with several artists.
+Yutaro Ogida is a guitarist, vocalist and composer.
+Born in Tokyo in 1970, Yutaro also lived and studied in New York and in London.
+Living and studying abroad subsequently led him to learn and play the guitar.
+When he moved back to Japan in the 1990’s, he joined different bands and played with several artists.
 He is also a co-founder of Genshishinbo, the well-known Pink Floyd tribute project in Japan.

 The final evening concert at 五感Gokan is one of the many performances and jamsessions we have planned for his stay in Utrecht.
 He will play with many other singer-songwriters of Utrecht in Moira Open-mic, Café Averechts, Festival Trek in Griftpark and renowned ‘t Oude Pothuys throughout the week.
 But the solo concert in De Schuur is the longest performance he will give for JACCU audience.